BradleyA/git-TEST-commit-automation/README.md

 **PASS** or **FAIL**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

-Functional Verification is defined as the process of verifying that an RTL (Synthesizable Verilog, VHDL, SystemVerilog) design meets its specification from a functional perspective. ...
+Functional Verification is defined as the process of verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

 verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

 **hooks directory**, there are two GitHub commit hooks that support running of **test cases**.
 The pre-commit GitHub hook bash script creates a list of commited files with repository subdirectory.
 The post-commit GitHub hook bash script runs found FVT test case(s) for a commited file.
 The hooks directory was created because I wanted to modify the github hooks and track changes per repository.
 [Learn more about how to setup test cases.](hooks/README.md)